 Financial Regulator Shutdown, Halts Investigations of Wall Street Crimes

-The CFTC is shutdown in the middle of implementing Dodd Frank financial
+The CFTC is shutdown in the middle of implementing Dodd Frank financial regulations.

 The main U.S. regulatory agency responsible for monitoring commodity markets has ceased most of its operations during the government shutdown.